pfsense/docs/source/monitoring/monitoring-bandwidth-usage.rst

 Netflow is another option for bandwidth usage analysis.
 Netflow is a standard means of traffic accounting supported by many routers and firewalls.
-Netflow collector running on a host inside the network is required to collect the data. pfSense can export Netflow data to the collector using the :doc:`softflowd </monitoring/exporting-netflow-with-softflowd>` package or the pfflowd package.
+Netflow collector running on a host inside the network is required to collect the data. pfSense software can export Netflow data to the collector using the
+:doc:`softflowd </monitoring/exporting-netflow-with-softflowd>`
+package or the pfflowd package.

 vnstat